Cupping therapy is one of the oldest methods of traditional Chinese medicine. The earliest recorded use of cupping dates to the early fourth century.

 - Walking cupping.
 Massage oil is applied to the back and then only 1 or 2 cups are placed on the back.
 The practitioner slowly glides the cups over the patient's back.
 This is a fantastic myofascial release and in my opinion, is far more effective than a deep tissue massage.

 Blood-letting cupping.
 Cupping can be transitioned into bloodletting in several ways.
 One way is to apply acupuncture to the patient, often on the patient's back.
 After needle extraction, cups are applied.
 A second option is to plum blossom the area first, instead of using acupuncture needles.
 The vacuum from the cups draws blood to the surface.

-In addition, there are several instances where cupping should not be performed.
-Patients with inflamed skin; cases of high fever or convulsions; and patients who bleed easily, are not suitable candidates for cupping.
+Also, there are several instances where cupping should not be performed.
+Patients with inflamed skin; cases of high fever or convulsions; and patients who bleed easily and are not suitable candidates for cupping.
 Pregnant women should not have cupping on their stomach or lower back.
 If the cups are being moved, they should not cross bony areas, such as the ridges of the spine or the shoulder blades.